nft-rainbow/rainbow-doc/guides/guide.md

 ### Custom mint

-Custom mint allows user to deploy a indepent NFT contract and custom mint NFT by specify contract address.
+Custom mint allows user to deploy a indepent NFT contract and custom mint NFT by specifing contract address and tokenURI.

 #### Deploy Custom NFT Contract
 If you have not deployed a custom NFT contract, deploy one as follow.